faytastic/cfae-app/README.md

 2. Select a **previous successful workflow run**
 3. Click **Re-run all jobs**

-This redeploys the **exact commit** from that run back to production, without manual SSH.
+This redeploys the exact release state (code, files, and config) that was live at that time.

+Releases provide predictable rollback points.

 > Rollback is for stabilization.
 Once the issue is fixed, redeploy the latest version through the normal CI/CD pipeline.